ordina-jworks/ordina-jworks.github.io/_posts/2019-02-27-vue-with-typescript.md

 </html>
 ```

-It is only in rare cases that you should adapt the index.html.
+It is only in rare cases that you should adapt the `index.html`.
-One example situation would be to add Google Analytics, add more meta tags or adapt the title tag.
+One example situation would be to add Google Analytics, add more meta tags or adapt the `title` tag.
-Vue will automatically inject the necessary generated JavaScript files right before the closing body tag.
+Vue will automatically inject the necessary generated JavaScript files right before the closing `body` tag.
 This will include the transpiled version of your own code as well as vendor code.
-The most important thing is the div tag with id app.
+The most important thing is the `div` tag with id `app`.
-This should always be present in your index.html as this is the tag on which Vue will bootstrap the entire application.
+This should always be present in your `index.html` as this is the tag on which Vue will bootstrap the entire application.

 ## Src